MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

 The steps for removing a server from your cluster are similar to those for adding a server to a cluster.

-Keep in mind that when you remove a server, you will also remove any virtual machines, storage drives, and workloads associated with the server.
+Keep in mind that when you remove a server, you will also remove any virtual machines, drives, and workloads associated with the server.

 > [!div class="mx-imgBorder"]
 > ![Remove server node](media/manage-cluster/remove-server.png)